Professor Gidi teaches Civil Procedure, Class Actions, Torts, and Comparative Law.

-Professor Gidi has taught for several years at the University of Houston Law Center, at the University of Detroit Mercy, and as an Adjunct Professor at the University of Pennsylvania.
-He also has extensive academic experience in the US, Brazil, Italy, and France.
-He teaches in the areas of Civil Procedure, Torts, and Comparative and International Law.
+Before joining Syracuse, he has taught for several years at the University of Houston, at the University of Detroit Mercy, and as an Adjunct Professor at the University of Pennsylvania.
+He also has extensive academic experience in Brazil, Italy, Mexico, and France.

 Gidi served for several years as the Associate Reporter and Secretary to the American Law Institute / UNIDROIT project on Principles and Rules of Transnational Civil Procedure, a project geared to producing uniform rules of civil procedure for international litigation and arbitration.

-Gidi has written books and articles in English, Portuguese, and Spanish and in a number of other languages as well.
+He has written books and articles in English, Portuguese, Spanish, and in other languages.
 He speaks Portuguese, Italian, Spanish, and English fluently, and has working knowledge of French.